-Family violence is defined as any act committed by a family or household member against another family/household member or a child of that family/household member, which is intended to cause bodily injury, physical harm, assault, sexual assault, or the threat of any of those offenses.
+Family violence is defined as any act committed by a family or household member against another family/household member or a child of that family/household member, which is intended to cause:

 Additionally, dating violence means any act that is intended to cause bodily injury, physical harm, assault, sexual assault, or the threat of any of those offenses against a new spouse, intimate partner, or otherwise someone with whom the abuser has or had a “dating relationship.”

-Any victim of family violence or dating violence can file for a protective order in Texas.
+Any victim of family violence or dating violence can file for a protective order in Houston, Texas.